wazuh/wazuh-documentation/source/deploying-with-kubernetes/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-   :description: Check out how to build an environment composed of a Wazuh cluster integrated with the Elastic stack using Kubernetes in this guide.
+   :description: Check out this guide to learn how to build an environment composed of a Wazuh cluster integrated with the Elastic stack using Kubernetes.

 .. _wazuh_kubernetes: